25 September 2019

 A Parisienne from Versailles

 Jetta Goudal was born Julie Henriette Goudeket in 1891.
-She was the daughter of Mozes Goudeket, a wealthy, orthodox Jewish diamond cutter in the Jordaan neighborhood of Amsterdam, and Geertruida Warradijn.
+She was the daughter of Mozes Goudeket, a wealthy, orthodox Jewish diamond cutter in the Jordaan neighbourhood of Amsterdam, and Geertruida Warradijn.
 Decades later, during World War II, her father and his second wife would be murdered in the concentration camp of Sobibor.

 There she hid her Dutch and Jewish ancestry; she generally described herself as a ‘Parisienne’ and on an information sheet for the Paramount Public Department she later wrote that she was born at Versailles in 1901 as the daughter of Maurice Guillaume Goudal, a lawyer.

-Her publicist at one point even claimed that she was the daughter of legendary Dutch spy Mata Hari, but no one took that statement seriously, though.
-Goudal first appeared on Broadway in the drama The Hero by Gilbert Emery in 1921, using the stage name Jetta (pronounced with a French J) Goudal.
-Later that year she returned with the melodrama The Elton Charm.
+Her publicist even claimed that she was the daughter of legendary Dutch spy Mata Hari, but no one took that statement seriously.
+Goudal first appeared on Broadway in the drama 'The Hero' by Gilbert Emery in 1921, using the stage name Jetta (pronounced with a French J) Goudal.
+Later that year she returned with the melodrama 'The Elton Charm'.

 She met film director Sidney Olcott in a box at Carnegie Hall, who encouraged her to venture into film acting.
 She accepted a bit part in his film Timothy's Quest (Sidney Olcott, 1922) as a tubercular mother with children, in a pathetic scene with a drunken husband.
-Convinced to move to the West Coast, Goudal appeared in two more Olcott films in the ensuing three years.
+Convinced to move to the West Coast, Goudal appeared in two more Olcott films in the next three years.

 Jetta Goudal